vishvAsa/kalpAntaram/smRti-chandrikA/meta.md

 title = "Meta"
 +++

-**Searchable Electronic Edition of the _Āhnikakāṇḍa_ of the _Smṛticandrikā_ by Devaṇabhaṭṭa**, transcribed, edited, formatted, and color-coded by Patrick Olivelle, is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+**Searchable Electronic Edition of the _Smṛticandrikā_ by Devaṇabhaṭṭa**, transcribed, edited, formatted, and color-coded by Patrick Olivelle, is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 _Last updated: December 2020 _